About Minneapolis

 Fingerprinting Services

-Fingerprinting services for Minneapolis, Minnesota residents are available through the local police department and authorized third-party providers in Hennepin County.
+Fingerprinting services for Minneapolis, Minnesota residents are available through local police (where present) and authorized third-party providers in Hennepin County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Minneapolis Police Department or the Hennepin County Sheriff's Office for scheduling, fees, and required documentation.
-The Minnesota Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the Hennepin County Sheriff's Office for scheduling, fees, and required documentation.
+The Minnesota Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions